 How to Take the GACE Test

 All GACE exams have different registration and testing requirements.
 For example, the Program Admission assessment is administered via computer and is the only GACE exam approved for at-home testing.
-Candidates must meet equipment requirements and register online at least 2 days prior to scheduling a test day.
+Candidates must meet equipment requirements and register online at least 2 days prior to scheduling their GACE test dates.
 The Georgia Ethics, Paraprofessional and Teacher Leadership assessments have specific exam logistics and registration, but the assessment can be taken at any time.
 The remaining GACE assessments require the candidate to create a MyPSC account and an ETS GACE testing account to complete the registration process.
-During this process, the candidate will be required to choose a testing date during a testing window, select a reason for testing, and may need to indicate who else should receive the GACE exam scores.
+During this process, the candidate will be required to choose a testing date during a testing window, select a reason for testing, and may need to indicate who else should receive their GACE scores.
 A candidate needing alternative accommodations can submit and view that information within their ETS GACE testing account.

 GACE Test Prep Guide

 After the assessment selection has been approved by the GaPSC and their GACE registration process is completed, the candidate can then focus on the specific details within the assessment.
 From there, the candidate can use that information to create their own GACE exam prep strategy.

 Time management skills and having a designated study routine is a must.

 On the weeks and days leading up to the assessment, review the material you know, and then take time to perfect the questions that are still posing a challenge.